Capitains/MyCapytain/doc/MyCapytain.classes.rst

 - Collection().descendants : Direct and Indirect children of the objects
 - Collection().readableDescendants : Descendants that have .readable as True
 - Collection().export() : Export Method
-- Collection().metadata : Metadata object that contain flat descriptive localized informations about the object.
+- Collection().metadata : Metadata object that contain flat descriptive localized information about the object.

 Implementation : CTS Collections